lorin/resilience-engineering/README.md

 ## Charles Perrow

 Perrow is a sociologist who studied the Three Mile Island disaster.
+"Normal Accidents" is cited by numerous other influential systems engineering publications such as Vaughn's "The Challenger Launch Decision".

 ### Concepts
 * Complex systems: A system of tightly-coupled components with common mode connections that is prone to unintended feedback loops, complex controls, low observability, and poorly-understood mechanisms.
 They are not always high-risk, and thus their failure is not always catastrophic.